 I've been running Windows Media Center (WMC) for Windows 7 and now Windows 8 Pro for a while now, and it has bothered me that the video quality seemed to be much lower when you view in a window.
 Even if you have WMC running in a window just a tiny bit smaller than full screen, you can see jaggies everywhere despite viewing 1080p or 1080i content.|

 Some background information- I'm using a Time Warner CableCARD with a Cisco STA1520 Tuning Adapter, and watching on the Dell U2713HM 27" monitor via Dual DVI-D connection.
-BTW- I do wonder though if users see the same issue (check out Verizon FiOS promotional offers if it is available in your area).
+BTW- I do wonder though if users see the same issue under other providers such as Verizon FiOS.
 My system is an ivy-bridge Intel i7-3770 with AMD Radeon 6950.

 So I really wanted to investigate things further.
 I was wondering- maybe the video feed from the CableCARD is not HD like it is supposed to be, like 480P or something.
 I poked around but just could not see any setting in Windows Media Center that will display the current video format being displayed- 1080P, 1080i, 720P, etc.

 But- it turns out that there is a "secret" diagnostic screen in WMC.
 You activate by it by pressing 411, and then the Control-D key combination on the keyboard (or the info button on a WMC remote if you are using that instead).
 You then use the right arrow key and go all the way to the last screen that appears.
 It is called "DEBUG: Presentation", and shows you the video feed data including the audio codec, video compression method, and what I'm interested in the most which is the feed format/resolution.
 That info is presented next to Native Size.